Vishuddhi Chakra

 The secret of youth and regeneration of the body lays in the awakening of the Vishuddhi Chakra.

-It is not by chance that in most of the cases, the teachers who have worked with this Chakra appear a lot more younger and hale than what would be expected in their age.
+It is not by chance that in most of the cases, the teachers who have worked with this Chakra appear a lot younger than what would be expected in their age.
 It is often mentioned that this liquid causes a state of “blissful intoxication”.

 There is a beautiful story in Indian Mythology, where Gods and Demons worked together in order to draw out of the depths of the ocean the divine nectar that would grant them immortality.
 In order to stir its waters, they used a mountain, the Mandara, which was submerged upside-down in the sea as a stirring rod, and a snake, Vasuki, which they wrapped around the mountain like a rope.
 For hundreds of years, Gods and Demons pushed and pulled the snake in turn from the tail and from the head, trying to make it move the mountain.
 They did it with such determination, that the snake got tired and started producing a poison from its mouth.
 A poison so strong that it could destroy everything.
 At that moment, God Shiva appeared.
 He swallowed the poison, all at once, and the poison was purified in his neck without harming him (and that’s why one of his names is Neelakanta, “the one with the blue throat”).